Primary care for you and your family, close to home.

 This obstruction is why time is essential when treating a heart attack.
 The faster your blood begins flowing to your heart again, the less damage your heart suffers, and the more likely a full recovery can occur.

-WellStar is focused on preventing, diagnosing, treating and rehabilitating heart disease with skilled physicians and advanced technology close to home.
-Emergency departments at WellStar Cobb, Douglas, Kennestone and Paulding hospitals provide comprehensive cardiac services.
-WellStar Cobb and Kennestone hospital’s cardiac diagnostic and treatment services provide the next level of defense against heart disease.
-The technologically advanced Cardiac Center at WellStar Kennestone Hospital and partnership with Emory Healthcare for adult open-heart surgery raises the bar on world-class cardiac care.
+Wellstar is focused on preventing, diagnosing, treating and rehabilitating heart disease with skilled physicians and advanced technology close to home.
+Emergency departments at Wellstar Cobb Hospital, Douglas Hospital, Kennestone Hospital and Paulding Hospital provide comprehensive cardiac services.
+Wellstar Cobb and Kennestone hospital’s cardiac diagnostic and treatment services provide the next level of defense against heart disease.
+The technologically advanced Cardiac Center at Wellstar Kennestone Hospital and partnership with Emory Healthcare for adult open-heart surgery raises the bar on world-class cardiac care.

 Men and women often experience different symptoms when having a heart attack.
 Symptoms typical of a heart attack in men can include the following: